Get insider access

 2. Best Upright Vacuum Under $100

 If you're looking for an upright model, the BISSELL PowerForce Helix is among the best vacuum cleaners under $100 we've tested.
-Its upright form factor isn't nearly as maneuverable as a canister vacuum like the Eureka Mighty Mite in tight spaces.
-Still, its powered floorhead provides a lot more in the way of surface agitation, so it's a better option if you have a lot of thick carpeting and rugs at home.
-Its floorhead has five levels of height adjustment, which is rare for a vacuum at this price point, and allows you to adapt to many carpet types.
-If you need to clear debris from hard-to-reach areas, you can clean them with the vacuum's hose and soft-bristle dusting brush or crevice tool, though it's worth noting that the hose is short, making it a little tricky to clean some shelves.
+Its upright form makes it less maneuverable than a canister vacuum like the Eureka Mighty Mite in tight spaces.
+That said, its powered floorhead provides a lot more in the way of surface agitation, so it's a much better option if you have a lot of thick carpeting and rugs at home.
+Its floorhead has five levels of height adjustment, which is rare for a vacuum at this price point, and allows you to adapt to most lengths of carpet.
+It can still get caught on thick shag-pile carpeting even at its highest setting.
+While it excels with pet hair and larger debris on most surface types, it has difficulty dealing with finer material embedded deep within carpet fibers.
+If you need to clear debris from hard-to-reach areas, clean them with the vacuum's hose and crevice tool with a slide-on soft-bristle dusting brush.

 See our review